krzysztofarendt/vimrc/README.md

 ## Windows

-Works fine with GVim, but the colors might be broken in Windows Terminal:
+Works equally fine in GVim and in Windows Terminal:

 ```
 install_windows.bat